 James Holmes is the inaugural J. C. Wylie Chair of Maritime Strategy.
 He is a graduate of Vanderbilt University, Salve Regina University, Providence College, and the Fletcher School of Law and Diplomacy at Tufts University.
-Holmes graduated from the Naval War College in 1994 and earned the Naval War College Foundation Award as the top graduate in his class.
+Holmes graduated from the U.S. Naval War College in 1994 and earned the Naval War College Foundation Award as the top graduate in his class.
 He previously served on the faculty of the University of Georgia School of Public and International Affairs.
-A former U.S. Navy surface warfare officer, he served as engineering and gunnery officer on board USS WISCONSIN (BB-64), directed an engineering course at the Surface Warfare Officers School Command, and taught Strategy and Policy at the Naval War College, College of Distance Education.
-His books include Theodore Roosevelt and World Order: Police Power in International Relations, Chinese Naval Strategy in the 21st Century: The Turn to Mahan, Indian Naval Strategy in the 21st Century, Strategy in the Second Nuclear Age: Power, Ambition, and the Ultimate Weapon, two editions of Red Star over the Pacific: China's Rise and the Challenge to U.S. Maritime Strategy, and most recently A Brief Guide to Maritime Strategy.
+A former U.S. Navy surface warfare officer, he served as engineering and gunnery officer on board USS Wisconsin (BB-64), directed an engineering course at the Surface Warfare Officers School Command, and taught Strategy and Policy at the Naval War College, College of Distance Education.
+His books include Theodore Roosevelt and World Order: Police Power in International Relations, Chinese Naval Strategy in the 21st Century: The Turn to Mahan, Indian Naval Strategy in the 21st Century, Strategy in the Second Nuclear Age: Power, Ambition, and the Ultimate Weapon, two editions of Red Star over the Pacific: China's Rise and the Challenge to U.S. Maritime Strategy, A Brief Guide to Maritime Strategy, and most recently Habits of Highly Effective Maritime Strategists.
+His books appear on the U.S. Navy, Marine Corps, and Indo-Pacific Command professional reading lists.

 Timothy D. Hoyt is the John Nicholas Brown Chair of Counterterrorism Studies, and serves as Academic Director and Senior Mentor for the Advanced Strategy Program.
-Hoyt earned his undergraduate degree from Swarthmore College, and his Ph.D in International Relations and Strategic Studies from the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies.
-Before joining the Naval War College's Strategy and Policy Department, he taught at Georgetown University's School of Foreign Service.
+Hoyt earned his undergraduate degree from Swarthmore College, and his PhD in international relations and strategic studies from the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies.
+Before joining the U.S. Naval War College's Strategy and Policy Department, he taught at Georgetown University's School of Foreign Service.
 Dr. Hoyt's research interests include South Asian security, irregular warfare in the 20th and 21st centuries, national security policy in the developing world, nuclear proliferation, and the relationship between insurgency and terrorism.
 He previously served as Co-Director of the Indian Ocean Regional Studies Group at the Naval War College.
 He is the author of Military Industries and Regional Defense Policy: India, Iraq and Israel and over fifty articles and book chapters on international security and military affairs.
-He is currently working on a book on the strategy of the Irish Republican Army from 1913-2005, and on projects examining the future of the US-Indian security relationship, the strategy of the African National Congress in the South African freedom struggle, Israel's defense industry, and the relationship between irregular warfare and terrorism in the 20th and 21st centuries.
+He is currently working on a book on the strategy of the Irish Republican Army from 1913-2005, and on projects examining the future of the U.S.-Indian security relationship, the strategy of the African National Congress in the South African freedom struggle, Israel's defense industry, and the relationship between irregular warfare and terrorism in the 20th and 21st centuries.